webtorrent/instant.io/README.md

 Copy [`secret/index-sample.js`](https://github.com/webtorrent/instant.io/blob/master/secret/index-sample.js) to `secret/index.js` and update the options in there to a valid TURN server if you want a NAT traversal service (to help peers connect when behind a firewall).

-To start the server, run `npm start`.
+To start the server, run `npm run build && npm start`.
 That should be it!

 ## Tips